MikeyBurkman/eggnog/README.md

 var context = new eggnog.TestContext(__dirname + '/src');

 // Assume the file we want to test is 'services.myService'
-// Assume it has a dependency on 'node::console'
+// Assume it has a dependency on 'global::console'
 // The first argument is the ID for the module we're testing
 // The second argument is an object containing implementations for each depedency var service = context.createModule('services/myService', {
-  'node::console': {
+  'global::console': {
     log: function(msg) {
       ...
     }